firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Fri Jun  5 05:10:25 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 05:22:18 UTC 2015.

 The ipset `ib_bluetack_level2` has **72774** entries, **348707599** unique IPs.